 - 5. Variance from standards: An employer's requirement to comply with a standard may be modified through granting of a variance.
 See Section 350.500 of the Administrative Rules for detailed information about variances. - 6.
 Recordkeeping standards: Section 350.250 b) of the Administrative Rules requires all public employers to maintain records of work-related injuries and illnesses under Subpart B of Section 350.
-When a citation is recommended for a recordkeeping violation, inspectors shall cite from Section 350 of the administrative rules instead of federally adopted standards. - 7.
-Electronic reporting standards: Some public employers in Illinois are required to electronically submit OSHA 300A summaries to the US-OSHA injury tracking application website.
-The IL-OSHA guidance memo on this can be found here.
-When a citation is recommended for an electronic reporting violation, inspectors shall cite from 1904.41. - B. Employee Exposure: A hazardous condition that violates an applicable standard or the general duty clause shall be cited only when employee exposure can be documented.
-The exposure(s) must have occurred within the six months immediately preceding the issuance of the citation to serve as a basis for a violation, except where the employer has concealed the violative condition or misled IL-OSHA, in which case the citation must be issued within six months from the date when IL-OSHA learns, or should have known, of the condition.
+When a citation is recommended for a recordkeeping violation, inspectors shall cite from Section 350 of the Administrative Rules instead of federally adopted standards. - 7.
+Electronic reporting standards: Some public employers in Illinois are required to electronically submit OSHA 300A summaries to the federal OSHA injury tracking application website.
+The IL-OSHA guidance memo on electronic submission is located on the IL OSHA website.
+When a citation is recommended for an electronic reporting violation, inspectors shall cite from Section 350.375 of the Administrative Rules instead of federally adopted standards. - B. Employee Exposure: A hazardous condition that violates an applicable standard or the general duty clause shall be cited only when employee exposure can be documented.
+The exposure(s) must have occurred within the six months immediately preceding the issuance of the citation to serve as a basis for a violation, except where the employer has concealed the violative condition or misled IL OSHA, in which case the citation must be issued within six months from the date when IL OSHA learns, or should have known, of the condition.

-1. Definition of Employee: Section 5 of the Illinois OSH Act defines an employee as:
+1. Definition of Employee: Section 5 of the Illinois OSH Act defines an employee